CBitFlip/finder/README.md

 ## Database Structure

-Table: Words
-id: int
-value: nvarchar

 Table: File
 id: int
 filename: nvarchar
+last-access: int (ticks) ? idea is we can have last accessed sooner in the index, as the user probably is revisiting files
 path: nvarchar

+Table: Words
+id: int
+value: nvarchar

 Table: FileWordsMapping
 wordId: int
 fileId: int

-## File Index Project Structure

-Finder.Plugins.SystemFileSearch
-|>Finder.Plugins.SystemFileSearch.Persistence

-Finder.Plugins.SystemFileSearch.DataPrepper
-|>Finder.Plugins.SystemFileSearch.Persistence